unixfy/captive-portal/README.md

   2. Install `nodogsplash`: `opkg update && opkg install nodogsplash`

   3. Copy my configuration file (nodogsplash.conf in this repo) to `/etc/config/nodogsplash`.
 Alternatively, use the source link below to write your own configuration.
+My configuration blocks access to the secured LAN (which is 172.16.0.1/16 for me, but by default, is 192.168.8.1/24).
+It also allows authenticated users to access ports 53, 80, 443, 993, 995, 465, 110, 143.
+Trusted MACs do not bypass these rules, unlike with the default configuration.

   4. Copy my splash.html and infoskel.html to `/etc/nodogsplash/htdocs/`.
 Alternatively, write your own using the source link below.